Documentation: PATHWISE

 We identify federal government job postings within the AI and Cyber job postings subsets by tagging postings whose source is usajobs.gov.

-We aggregate the AI and Cyber postings dataset by SOC-5 codes and titles and identify the top 5 SOC codes by frequency.
+We aggregate the AI and Cyber postings dataset by the specialized occupation group in Lightcast’s occupation taxonomy, as it offers more granularity for technical roles than the federal SOC (Standard Occupational Classification).
+We then identify the top 5 occupations by frequency.
 The same process is repeated for the AI and Cyber profiles.

 Identifying number of graduates: